 You can make a cheap home video studio on a tight budget and still manage to make killer content.
 You don’t need high-tech equipment to gain views, just a list of some home video basics to get your videos filmed and uploaded.

-YouTube has been around for a long time and it’s constantly gaining more and more customers as it gains popularity.
-It’s one of the most used apps worldwide and for a good reason.
+YouTube has been around for a long time, and it’s constantly gaining more and more customers as it gains popularity.
+It’s one of the most used apps worldwide, and for a good reason.

 You’ve probably spent far too many hours (as have I) watching videos on YouTube and at some point, you’ve asked yourself, “Could I make such videos too?”

 Luckily, making YouTube videos is a perfectly reasonable dream.
-Most YouTubers start filming and editing from their home video studio.
+Most YouTubers start filming and adapting from their home video studio.
 Home video studios are easy; production can be done in one room corner or in front of a room wall.

-You just need some basic video equipment like cameras and editing software – and you are all set.
+Get some basic video equipment like cameras and editing software – and you are all set.
 None of that expensive home video studio equipment to gain views, just some quality content.
 Don’t let money stop you from making your dreams come true because a is doable without the fancy equipment too.